jsa-research/limbus-buildgen/README.md

 ## Configuration

 #### Example configuration file
-The following configuration file specifies a makefile that compiles an executable on OS X using LLVM Clang, links to libpng and outputs debug and coverage information.
+The following configuration file specifies a makefile that compiles an executable called `executable_name` on OS X using LLVM Clang, links to libpng and outputs debug and coverage information.

 ###### configuration.json
 ```json